This article has links to products and services we love, which we may make commission from.

 Be prepared for an invasion from wee beasties as dusk falls during the midge season (May-September).

-If you are planning a road trip to SW Scotland, here’s our packing list and road trip hacks.
+If you plan a road trip to SW Scotland, here’s our packing list and road trip hacks.

 Murray’s Monument, Newton Stuart (34 miles)

-Atop a mossy hill is a tall statue called Murray’s Monument which was built in memory of a local shepherd boy called Alexander Murray.
+Atop a mossy hill is a tall statue called Murray’s Monument, built in memory of a local shepherd boy called Alexander Murray.

-There is parking to the side and the steep hike up takes around 10 minutes.
+There is parking to the side, and the steep hike takes around 10 minutes.

 Clatteringshaws Loch in Galloway Forest Park

-Clatteringshaws Loch is a busy bus tour stop where you can grab a snack and sit by the loch looking at the highest hill in the Southern Uplands, Merrick.
+Clatteringshaws Loch is a busy bus tour stop where you can grab a snack and sit by the loch while looking at Merrick, the highest hill in the Southern Uplands.

-Here you can also see Bruce’s Stone which commemorates a spot where King Bruce took a rest.
+Here, you can also see Bruce’s Stone commemorating a spot where King Bruce had taken a rest.

 The hike to get to the stone is an easy one mile.